-Hardwearing and durable, today’s designs are more refined and softer underfoot, and their mellow tones appeal to those wanting to create a natural look.
+Hardwearing and durable, today’s designs are more refined and softer underfoot, with mellow tones that appeal to those wanting to create a natural look.
 Spun and woven from plants, husks and grasses, natural-fibre flooring can be found in different styles and weaves, such as boucle, herringbone, basketweave, twill and plaid.

 How much does natural flooring cost?